Military Strikes Target ISIS Terrorists in Syria, Iraq

 From a Combined Joint Task Force Operation Inherent Resolve News Release

-SOUTHWEST ASIA, July 7, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria yesterday, conducting 29 strikes consisting of 40 engagements, Combined Joint Task Force Operation Inherent Resolve officials reported today.
+SOUTHWEST ASIA, April 8, 2017 – U.S. and coalition military forces continued to attack the Islamic State of Iraq and Syria, conducting 14 strikes consisting of 65 engagements against ISIS targets yesterday, Combined Joint Task Force Operation Inherent Resolve officials reported today.

 Strikes in Syria

-In Syria, coalition military forces conducted 22 strikes consisting of 28 engagements against ISIS targets:
+In Syria, coalition military forces conducted seven strikes consisting of 14 engagements against ISIS targets:

 Strikes in Iraq

-In Iraq, coalition military forces conducted seven strikes consisting of 12 engagements against ISIS targets, coordinated with and in support of Iraq's government:
+In Iraq, coalition military forces conducted seven strikes consisting of 51 engagements against ISIS targets, coordinated with and in support of Iraq's government:

--- On July 5 near Kisik, Iraq, a strike engaged an ISIS tactical unit and a sniper team.
+-- Near Beiji, a strike engaged an ISIS tactical unit and damaged a tunnel.

 Part of Operation Inherent Resolve

 These strikes were conducted as part of Operation Inherent Resolve, the operation to destroy ISIS in Iraq and Syria.
 The destruction of ISIS targets in Iraq and Syria also further limits the group's ability to project terror and conduct external operations throughout the region and the rest of the world, task force officials said.